-Residency Six or more academic quarters in which the student completes 8 units or more of course work.
+Residency Six or more academic quarters in which the student completes 8 units or more of coursework.
 All courses (including lower division courses and courses outside the department) count toward residency.
 Three consecutive quarters of residency must be completed in regular session (excluding summer session) before Advancement to Candidacy.
 Only the Graduate Council may grant exceptions to this rule.
 Form A Committee Nomination Form I and Conflict of Interest Disclosure is required to establish a doctoral dissertation committee with the Graduate Division.
 This form is completed online via the Committee Create Workflow in GradPoint; see here for instructions.
-Further questions regarding this form may be addressed by going to the Graduate Division website's Academic Services section: https://www.graddiv.ucsb.edu/academic-services/committees .
+University committee required are located with Graduate Division website's here .
 GPA 3.0 (B) or more on all courses taken Fee Student must be registered during the quarter in which the degree is awarded or file a filing fee leave of absence petition and pay a filing fee (see Section B.7).